 - Olive oil

-For the croutons, spread cubed bread onto the metal tray from your toaster oven and drizze with olive oil.
+- For the croutons, spread cubed bread onto the metal tray from your toaster oven and drizze with olive oil.
 Set toaster to bake on 400 until bread is toasted.
 Peek every couple minutes so it doesn't burn.
 If you don't have a toaster oven, you can use your actual oven, or you can toast whole pieces of bread in a bread toaster and then cube them after.
-No need for olive oil if you choose this last option.